There are now 3 possible online modes for units:

 - 6 points

 - This unit introduces the law of managing water resources, focusing on Australia.
 It explains the main legal principles governing the management of water resources; ascertains the legal effect of the National Water Policy reforms; and familiarises students with the principal legal and policy materials applied in the management of water resources.
-The topics of the unit are institutional framework; water access rights; water resources planning; administration of statutory entitlements; demand management and water source planning; and catchment management for water quality protection.
+The topics of the unit are institutional framework; water access rights; water resources planning; administration of statutory entitlements; mining and water resources; and catchment management for water quality protection.

 - Students are able to (1) explain the main legal principles of water resources law and important emerging issues; (2) ascertain the legal effect of the National Water Policy driven water law reforms and understand the reform issues confronting Western Australia; and (3) apply the principal legal and policy materials for water resources management in Western Australia.

 - Indicative assessments in this unit are as follows: (1) minor essay; (2) in-class exercise (e.g. daily blog); and (3) presentation.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.